Recipe Items

 Overview:

-There are multiple tabs on the Recipe Item setup feature.
+There are multiple tabs on the Recipe Item display.
 The explanations for each tab are somewhat lengthy so individual articles exist for each tab in the Recipe Item Setup feature.
 This article covers the initial Recipe Item tab.

 Things to know!

-• The Recipe Item Setup feature will only be accessible and visible to users who are given access to it by your system administrator.
+- The Recipe Items feature will only be accessible and visible to users who are given access to it by your system administrator.

 Add or Edit Recipe Items:

-To add, review, edit, or delete Recipe Items, navigate to Recipes & Sales>Setup>Recipe Items on the Main Menu, or to Manage Recipe & Sales Items>Recipe Items on the Process Menu.
+To add, review, edit, or delete Recipe Items, use the Sidebar to navigate to Manage Recipes & Sales Items and then select this feature.
 Upon selection, a "Find Grid" similar to the one below will display a listing of all of your Recipe Items.

 Find Grid Definitions: